Modern C++

 }

-This will be the default way to print when the C++23 standard is widely adopted
+This will be the default way to print when the C++23 standard will be widely adopted